 Keep It Cool

 For some people, the idea of sitting in a metal tube, while speeding hundreds of miles per hour, thousands of feet above solid ground, is a walk in the park.
-For others, it cause some unwanted perspiration.
+For others, it causes some unwanted perspiration.
 Combined with constant moving around, small spaces and then a switch to frigid, icebox conditions, keeping your temperatures regulated can be tough.
 So, you’ll want to think in light, comfortable layers.
 As we mentioned, an easy on/off light jacket or sweater is always a great travel companion and being able to adjust your temps as needed can be a lifesaver.
+Those stretch/technical wool suiting options we mentioned earlier?
+Also great for keeping you cool and comfortable if you're headed right to meetings from the airport.

 See?
 There’s not much to it.
 You’re not required to look like you just arrived from a trip to Monte Carlo every time you disembark, but it does help to have a sartorial plan in your back pocket to help you transition seamlessly from one adventure to the next.